EEVIAC Operational Index and Reference Guide, Including Other Modern Computational Devices

-EEVIAC Operational Index and Reference Guide, Including Other Modern Computational Devices is the 5th full-length studio album by Man or Astroman?.
+EEVIAC Operational Index and Reference Guide, Including Other Modern Computational Devices is the fifth studio album by Man or Astroman?.
 E.E.V.I.A.C. is an acronym and stands for "Embedded Electronic Variably Integrated Astro Console" (also known as the "EEVIAC Mainframe Supercomputer") and is a play on ENIAC, which is sometimes hailed as the first modern computer.

 Man or Astroman? actually built a mockup of a supercomputer to have onstage for this album.